Yeast Infection During Pregnancy

 - Large amounts of discharge

-- Discharge may appear like cottage cheese, may smell like yeast or bread or it may be odorless, and it may be white (most common), greenish or yellowish in color
+- Discharge may appear like cottage cheese, may smell like yeast or bread or it may be odorless, and is usually white.

 What Causes a Yeast Infection during Pregnancy?